kouichi-c-nakamura/ijmshow/README.md

 ### `ijmshow_test`

 This is a `matlab.unittest.TestCase` subclass and verify the numeric values and dimensions of the `ImagePlus` objects in ImageJ opened by `ijmshow`.

+### Issues

++ 12bit data is not well supported or tested
++ `FrameInterval` may not be properly set, because File Info... does not show the Frame Interval.